dennuguyen/comp3151/notes/concurrency.md

 - When a signal happens, processes are released in FIFO order to the state after the wait.
 - Guarantees linear waiting.

+### Problems

+1. Lack of structure: Responsibility is among implementers to correctly use semaphores.
+1. Global visibility: Difficult to isolate the problem.

 ## Dining Philosophers Problem